 FREE!
 FREE!
 FREE!
-As far as the eye can see- things are FREE at Disneyland Resort!
+As far as the eye can see- there are free things at Disneyland.

 No, I’m not crazy, thank you very much, but I can hear it now.

 What in the WORLD is she talking about, free at Disneyland?
-Girl, those tickets and hotels are expensive!
+Girl, those tickets and Disneyland good neighbor hotels are expensive!
 Don’t even get me started on airfare- I’m not even sure where the closest Disneyland airport is?!

 Yes, this is true.
 I won’t even argue that point.